When did you start as an intern at Monard Law?

 On the other hand, you immediately have a lot of responsibility.

-We still try to do that with trainees: go along to plead in court as soon as possible or go along with clients.
+We still try to do that with trainees: go along to plead in court as soon as possible or meet with clients.

 So you were regularly pushed out of your comfort zone?

-Kristof: continuously.
-Certainly as a intern, literally everything is outside your comfort zone.
+Kristof: Every day.
+Certainly as an intern, literally everything is outside your comfort zone.
 You have to be able to handle that because the legal profession is very demanding.

 You have to deal with unexpected assignments, tight deadlines, urgent tasks, etc.